webgpu/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

     * `'triangle-strip'`: for each new position, draw a triangle from it and the last 2 positions

 A Fragment Shader computes colors [^fragment-output].
 When a triangle is drawn, for each pixel to be drawn the GPU calls your fragment shader.
-The fragment shader returns a color
+The fragment shader then returns a color.

 [^fragment-output]: Fragment shaders indirectly write data to textures.
 That data does not have to be colors.
 For example, it's common to output the direction of the surface that